Jambrisak/MiGGoINDEX/README.md

 - Making buttons go to VM.
 - Saving User data to be shown on diffrent sections.
 - Make color theme be shown.

+#### tips / redo
+- a server / computer does not have a direction everything needs to be stored.
+It needs to be told to move from part to another part.
+Login SysSingleton -> some part loaded from settings but also a memory pointer.
+- does not need a seperat user class.
+Use instead SysUser.
+Or link SysUser to User.
+- Be aware that SysUser u have 1 seekers - they are just looking for any object for a certain class.
+Things connected to 1 user is not intersting to look at without context is not useful.
+Its pointless to have a report migrain without User.
+A user is looking it shows report, it does not need a seeker.
+- The user needs to add.
+-> User view -> button Create settings etc -> Bind the object to the user. report.migrain.create let report = report.migrain.create r.user = currentuser.
+Classic mistake difference between general search class like user or other which is owned by a user, which should only be created by the user.
+-> Replace SysUser with User.
+Make the User own report migrain.
+Create out of the context of the user.
+User action that calls a method.
+-> User object .> Method createreportmigrain () use that method in the action. it is also a class action.

+Dropdown menu -> viewmodel actions.

+Globalaction - > get to the context (seeker)

+Its not MigrainSettings. its MigrainLog.
+AppSettings is only 1.
+Several VM that shows different informatiun.
+AppSettings Vm rooted in User. that shows the info.
+Different VM for User.
+Aggregation to consunption.